 But if bees go extinct, we lose cured meats for a different reason: the typical flavor of many cured meats relies on the presence of herbs, which are not self-pollinating.

 Although it won’t necessarily help the bees, we recommend eating meat less often, and choosing higher-quality organic meats on the occasions that you do indulge.

 10. Morning Beverages: Coffee and Almond Milk

-If you’re the type to start your day with a steaming cup of coffee, or you like to put almond milk on your cereal, you’ll want to do your part to save the bees.
-If bees went extinct, we’d lose out on Robusta varieties of coffee because the plants rely on the bees for cross pollination.
+If you’re the type to start your day with a steaming cup of fair-trade coffee, or you like to put almond milk on your cereal, you’ll want to do your part to save the bees.
+If bees went extinct, we’d lose out on Robusta varieties of coffee because the plants rely on the bees for cross-pollination.